Rappsilber-Laboratory/xiDIA-library/README.md

 Tool to generate a cross-linking spectral library for Spectronaut from Xi results.

 ### Note
-This tool requires adaptation in the code regarding the location of the peak list data in order to function in a different environment than the Rappsilber lab.
+This tool requires adaptation in the code regarding the location of the peak list data in order to function in a different environment than the Rappsilber lab:

+To make it work:

+use the get_annotation_json() function instead of get_annotation_xidb(). to create a valid json request use the provided create_json_annotation_request() with your data including the peak list.

 ### Requirements
 Python 3